 The rule has actually been really great for me.
 It is amazing how much thinking and relaxing you can do when all you do is drive!

-Here is to all of us living better with our cell phones in 2019!
+Here is to all of us living better with our cell phones this year.
 For more on simple living – check out our article on 4 Simple Life Changing Goals.

 Happy Simple Living! – Jim and Mary